JakobFlaman/SapCdsWorkshopBasic/README.md

     - Breakout Room Auditorium - by Alexander Maetzing
     - Breakout Room Workshop 01 - Problem Solving
     - Breakout Room Workshop 02 - Problem Solving
     - Breakout Room Workshop 03 - Problem Solving
     - Breakout Room Workshop 04 - DO NOT USE
     - Breakout Room Workshop 05 - DO NOT USE

 - 14:30 to 14:40
   - Break and Coffee
 - 14:40 to 15:50
+- CDS Advanced Basics Overview, Explanations
   - Architecture and CDS with ERP by Jörg Knaus
   - Authorizations by Sören Schlegel
   - Business Intelligence by Jakob Flaman